-FOCUS GRADUATE PROFICIENT HIGHLY ACCOMPLISHED LEAD Support student participation 4.1.1 Identify strategies to support inclusive student participation and engagement in classroom activities.
-4.1.2 Establish and implement inclusive and positive interactions to engage and support all students in classroom activities.
-4.1.3 Model effective 4.1.4 Demonstrate and lead by example the development of productive and inclusive learning environments across the school by reviewing inclusive strategies and exploring new approaches to engage and support all students.
-Manage classroom activities 4.2.1 Demonstrate the capacity to organise classroom activities and provide clear directions.
+T

+FOCUS GRADUATE PROFICIENT HIGHLY LEAD

+ACCOMPLISHED

+Support student 4.1.1 4.1.2 4.1.3 4.1.4

+Participation Identify strategies Establish and Model effective Demonstrate and

+to support implement practice and lead by example

+inclusive student inclusive and support colleagues the development of

+participation and positive to implement productive and

+engagement in interactions to inclusive strategies inclusive learning

+classroom engage and support that engage and environments

+activities. all students in support all students. across the school

+classroom by reviewing

+activities. inclusive strategies

+and exploring new

+approaches to

+engage and support

+all students.

+Manage classroom Activities 4.2.1 Demonstrate the capacity to organise classroom activities and provide clear directions.
 4.2.2 Establish and maintain orderly and workable routines to create an environment where student time is spent on learning tasks.
 4.2.3 Model and share with colleagues a flexible repertoire of strategies for classroom management to ensure all students are engaged in purposeful activities.
 4.2.4 Initiate strategies and lead colleagues to implement effective classroom management and promote student responsibility for learning.
-Manage challenging behaviour 4.3.1 Demonstrate knowledge of practical approaches to manage challenging behaviour.
+Manage challenging Behaviour 4.3.1 Demonstrate knowledge of practical approaches to manage challenging behaviour.
 4.3.2 Manage challenging behaviour by establishing and negotiating clear expectations with students and address discipline issues promptly, fairly and respectfully.
-4.3.3 4.3.4 Lead and implement behaviour management initiatives to assist colleagues to broaden their range of strategies.

-Maintain student 4.4.1 4.4.2 4.4.3 4.4.4 safety Describe strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.
-Ensure students' wellbeing and safety within school by implementing school and/or system, curriculum and legislative requirements.
-Initiate and take responsibility for implementing current school and/or system, curriculum and legislative requirements to ensure student wellbeing and safety.
-Evaluate the effectiveness of student well-being policies and safe working practices using current school and/or system, curriculum and legislative requirements and assist colleagues to update their practices.
-Use ICT safely, responsibly and ethically 4.5.1 Demonstrate an understanding of the relevant issues and the strategies available to support the safe, responsible and ethical use of ICT in learning and teaching. promote the safe, responsible and ethical use of safe, responsible 4.5.4 Review or implement new policies and strategies to ensure the safe, responsible and ethical use of ICT in learning and teaching.
+4.3.3 Develop and share with colleagues a flexible repertoire of behaviour management strategies using expert knowledge and workplace experience.
+4.3.4 Lead and implement behaviour management initiatives to assist colleagues to broaden their range of strategies.
+Maintain student Safety 4.4.1 Describe strategies that support students' wellbeing and safety working within school and/or system, curriculum and legislative requirements.
+4.4.2 Ensure students' wellbeing and safety within school by implementing school and/or system, curriculum and legislative requirements.
+4.4.3 Initiate and take responsibility for implementing current school and/or system, curriculum and legislative requirements to ensure student wellbeing and safety.
+4.4.4 Evaluate the effectiveness of student well-being policies and safe working practices using current school and/or system, curriculum and legislative requirements and assist colleagues to update their practices.
+Use ICT safely, responsibly and ethically 4.5.2 Incorporate strategies to promote the safe, responsible and ethical use of ICT in learning and teaching. responsible and 4.5.4 Review or